rpng/kitti_parser/ReadMe.md

 for how the program interacts.
 One is just text events, the other displays the stereo images in an OpenCV window.

+## TODO

+* Read in config files
+* Implement the gps/imu messages
+* Add a bit of documentation

 ## Folder Structure

 The folder structure that is expected is that of the kitti datset raw downloader script.